conestack/cone.app/docs/source/workflows.rst

 ``repoze.workflow`` is wired to ``cone.app`` as follows:

-- The ``content_types`` attribute in the ``workflow`` directive contains the nodes this workflow can be used for.
+- The ``content_types`` attribute in the ``workflow`` directive contains the node classes or interfaces this workflow can be used for.

 - The ``permission_checker`` attribute in the ``workflow`` directive points to ``cone.app.workflow.permission_checker``, which is used to check whether